BiTinerary/PocketServerPi/README.md

 <br>
 If config `file or directory doesn't exist`.
 Create directory and repeat previous `nano` command to create file.<br>
 `mkdir -p /etc/systemd/system/serial-getty@ttyGS0.service.d`<br>

+### Wifi
+Armbian makes connecting to the internet easy by including `nmtui` (Network Manager Text User Interface Tool).
+Connecting to an SSID should be self explanitory so I'm not going to go into crazy specifics.
+However, here's the idea.
+Simply type command `nmtui`, you'll see a text based GUI >> "Activate a connection" >> Select "Your SSID Name" >> "Activate" >> Prompted for SSID Password >> You're good to google.
+If you would like to change more settings, activate the AccessPoint then go back and select "Edit a Connection"

 ### i2c Screen SSD1306
 <img src='https://github.com/BiTinerary/PocketServerPi/blob/master/GitPics/ssd1306NeoAir.jpg'><br>